dhidas/OSCARS/doc/source/Examples.rst

 Power Density Calculation
 -------------------------

-* Multi-threaded

 Assume we have an NSLS2-like beam (3 GeV electron beam) and an undulator with a peak field of 1 [T], period of 49 [mm], with 31 periods.
 We wish to calculate the power density on two different surfaces, one flat surface downstream from the device which is almost perpendicular to the photon beam, and another which models the top inner surface of the beampipe passing through the undulator.
-Here nthreads=8 is added to speed up the calculation.

 .. code-block:: py

    # Import the OSARS SR module
    import oscars.sr

-   # Create an OSCARS SR object
+   # Create an OSCARS SR object (set gpu and multi-threads)
-   osr = oscars.sr.sr()
+   osr = oscars.sr.sr(gpu=1, nthreads=8)

    # Add an undulator with peak field of 1 [T], period of 49 [mm], nperiods of 31
    osr.add_bfield_undulator(bfield=[0, 1, 0], period=[0, 0, 0.049], nperiods=31)

    # Add an electron beam with initial position X=Y=Z=0, and initially in the Z direction.
-   osr.set_particle_beam(type='electron', name='beam_0', x0=[0, 0, -1], d0=[0, 0, 1], energy_GeV=3, current=0.500)
+   osr.set_particle_beam(x0=[0, 0, -1], energy_GeV=3, current=0.500)

    # Set the initial and final times for trajectory calculation
    osr.set_ctstartstop(0, 2)